Financial Key Figures

 Net sales growth, % Change in net sales growth for the period.
 Shows whether the Company’s business is expanding or contracting.

 Gross profit growth, % Change in net sales growth for the period minus cost of goods sold for the period.
-Shows change in the profitability and the financial performance of the Company’s business.
+Shows change in the profitability and the financial performance of the company’s business.

 Adjusted EBIT, MSEK EBIT excluding amortization and impairment losses on acquisition-related intangible asset and items affecting comparability.
 Shows results of the Company’s operational business excluding amortization that arises as a result of accounting treatment of purchase price allocations in conjunction with acquisitions and items that affect comparison with other periods.